Bandwidth/node-messaging/README.md

-# Bandwidth Node Voice SDK
+# Bandwidth Node Messaging SDK

 Note: As of version 3.0.0, this package has been upgraded to Typescript